Anicka Fajnorova takes care of business on and off the tennis court

 “To me she is still a young one,” Zalameda said.
 “We’ve been talking about her role on the team, and definitely her role is to get that point for us, push her teammates in practice.
 And I think she’s just embracing that, and you can see it in her results.”

-Those results began in the fall with 4-2 record, but really caught fire when the calendar turned to 2017.
+Those results began in the fall with a 4-2 record, but really caught fire when the calendar turned to 2017.
 Fajnorova opened the year with a win over Princeton’s highly-ranked No. 2 Sivan Krems, a result Zalameda called one of the shocking outcomes in the northeast.
-From there Fajnorova won five straight singles matches, and has all together won nine of 10 matches in the spring season.
+From there Fajnorova won five straight singles matches, and has altogether won nine of 10 matches in the spring season.

 With still a handful of matches before Fajnorova puts a close on her sophomore campaign, Zalameda sees potential for Fajnorova to achieve great things during her time in South Orange.
 Still though, she also recognizes Fajnorova’s commitment to business, and emphasized a short-term approach to everything on the court.